interborough/brick-breaker-game/README.md

-# brick-breaker-game
+# Brick Breaker Game
-A website that allows the user to play a brick breaking game.
+A website that allows the user to play a brick breaker clone.